elmotec/codemetrics/README.rst

 Code Metrics
 ============

+Mine your SCM for insight on your software.

 Code metrics is a simple Python module that leverage the libraries below to generate insight from a source control management (SCM) tool: